Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Proposed Approach

-where \(\left\|\:\cdot\:\right\|_2\) is L2 norm (Euclidean distance).
-The pairs with \(sym < 0.3\) are retained (Fig. \ref{fig:SLS_4}).
-As can be observed, one line segment may be present in more than one proposal or in none of them.

-This proposal generator is rotation-and-scale invariant; so, can be used effectively in aerial imagery with different resolutions.
+where \(\left\|\:\cdot\:\right\|_2\) is the L2 norm (Euclidean distance).
+We select the pairs with \(sym < 0.3\) as the airplane proposals (Fig. \ref{fig:SLS_4}).
+As can be observed, one line segment may be present in more than one proposal or none of them.
+This proposal generator is rotation-and-scale invariant; so, we can use it effectively in aerial imagery with different resolutions.
 Some positive and negative proposals are shown in Fig. \ref{fig:Proposals}.